tilersmyth/megan/README.md

 * [Docker](https://www.docker.com/) is used to run this project and keep everything working in harmony.
 * The frontend is served via [NGINX](https://www.nginx.com/) reverse proxy.
 * [GraphQL](http://graphql.org/) is used as the API query language.
-* Simple user authentication is included.
+* [Passport](http://www.passportjs.org/) enabled local user authentication strategy
+* [Nodemailer](https://www.nodemailer.com/) implementation with [email-templates](https://www.github.com/niftylettuce/email-templates) to easily send formatted transactional emails
 * More to come soon...